alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Authentication.rst

     &response_type=token
     &redirect_uri=YOUR_REGISTERED_REDIRECT_URI

-If a user accepts, he will be redirected back to
+If the user accepts, he is redirected back to

 .. code-block:: bash